 Traffic crashes influence enforcement activity.
 If a pattern of traffic crashes develops, efforts to address the causes will be made.
-Educational programs targeted at schools and younger drivers, and targeted enforcement activity in the area of a specific intersection or stretch of roadway are good examples of what this means.
+Efforts will include targeted enforcement activity in the area of a specific intersection or roadway.

 One of the relevant factors to this is age.
-Different age demographics respond differently, and have different concerns when it comes to driving and driver education.
+Different age demographics respond differently and have different concerns when it comes to driving and driver education.
+An educational presentation was presented at Oasis High School targeting younger drivers by members of the Traffic Homicide Investigations Unit along with community colabaration that included staff from Mothers Against Drunk Driving (MADDD).